dubinsky/dubinsky/types/lambda-calculus.md

 Variable x in λx.t is _bound_; variable than is not bound is _free_;
 term with no free variables is _closed_.

-_χ-reduction_ is the smallest binary relation on terms such that when t →<sub>χ</sub> t' then also:
+_χ-reduction_ is the least binary relation on terms such that when t →<sub>χ</sub> t' then also:
 - λx.t →<sub>χ</sub> λx.t' (ξ-reduction);
 - tu →<sub>χ</sub> t'u (congruence);